EcoClimLab/vertical-thermal-review/vertical-thermal-review.knit.md

 In contrast to VOCs stored in oils that are released passively by heat and wounding, such as the monoterpenes responsible for pine scent, light-dependent emissions are linked to photosynthetic substrate supply and are dynamically tuned to environmental and metabolic conditions as a component of metabolic regulatory processes [@monsonLeafIsopreneEmission2021; @laothawornkitkulBiogenicVolatileOrganic2009; @lantzIsopreneNewInsights2019; @riedlmeierMonoterpenesSupportSystemic2017b].
 Due to its much higher emission rates and relative ease of detectability, isoprene has received far more study in the field, though both classes of VOC are expressed by a wide diversity of angiosperms and gymnosperms across all biomes of the globe [see @taylorNewFieldInstrument2021 and references therein].
 Within species, isoprene emission rates tend to increase toward brighter and hotter microenvironments [@niinemetsPhotosynthesisResourceDistribution2007], and across landscapes, emitting species increase in relative abundance toward hotter climates, exceeding half of trees in warm tropical forests [@taylorIsopreneEmissionStructures2018a].
-However, a recent study found a contrasting interspecific vertical structuring of emission capacities, with more emitting species and higher species-maximum emission rates in the mid-canopy region of an Amazonian forest [Table `r table_leaf_metabolism`, @taylorNewFieldInstrument2021].
+However, a recent study found a contrasting interspecific vertical structuring of emission capacities, with more emitting species and higher species-maximum emission rates in the mid-canopy region of an Amazonian forest [Table 2, @taylorNewFieldInstrument2021].
-Similarly, within tree crowns of European beech, monoterpene emissions were found to be highest in semi-shaded leaves beneath the canopy surface [Table `r table_leaf_metabolism`, @simpragaVerticalCanopyGradient2013].
+Similarly, within tree crowns of European beech, monoterpene emissions were found to be highest in semi-shaded leaves beneath the canopy surface [Table 2, @simpragaVerticalCanopyGradient2013].
 This pattern may indicate the importance of temporal variability in thermal conditions as distinct from the long-term average.
 Temperature sensitive VOC emissions have been hypothesized to enable real-time acclimation to rapidly changing leaf thermal environments typical of the mid-canopy region [see section 1, @sharkeyIsopreneEmissionPlants2008].
 Future work seeking to understand how temporal dynamics of leaf heating [see @leighInfluenceLeafSize2017] vary through the canopy and influence leaf function will be important for resolving the role of VOCs  in forest thermal sensitivity across the vertical gradient.